No one starts a creative business to work with annoying clients. But at some point, you’ll work with at least one of them.

 You can explain to them your process, the timeline, and why they might not hear from you for a few weeks.

-For example, when I file a trademark for a client, it takes 4 months before we get ANY word from the USPTO.
-And so, as soon as I submit the application, I send this canned response:
+For example, when I file a trademark for a client, it’s taking 6-8 months before we get ANY word from the USPTO.
+And so, as soon as I submit their application, I send this canned response:

-Another key to dealing with problem clients is laying out ground rules up front for things like:
+Another step to dealing with problem clients is laying out ground rules up front for things like:

 - your business hours